zhenkewu/CFRL/JOSS/paper.md

 statistical association-based fairness criteria such as demographic parity and equal opportunity.
-However, existing libraries do not focus on counterfactual fairness, which defines an individual-level fairness concept from a causal perspective, and they cannot be easily extended to the general reinforcement learning setting.
+However, existing libraries do not focus on counterfactual fairness, which defines an individual-level fairness concept from a causal perspective, and they cannot be easily extended to the general RL setting.
 Scripts available from `ml-fairness-gym` [@fairness_gym] allow users to simulate unfairness in sequential decision-making, but they neither implement algorithms that reduce unfairness nor address CF. To our knowledge, @wang2025cfrl is the first work to study CF in RL.
 Correspondingly, `CFRL` is also the first code library to address CF in the RL setting.

-The contribution of CFRL is two-fold.
+The contribution of `CFRL` is two-fold.
 First, `CFRL` implements a data preprocessing algorithm that ensures CF in offline RL.
 For each individual in the data, the preprocessing algorithm sequentially estimates and concatenates the counterfactual states under different sensitive